mpuerta004/GnossDeustoOnto/README.md

 ## Documentation

 ### ROH Tutorial & ROH reference specification
-- The manually generated documentationis is accessible at [ROH Tutorial](https://github.com/HerculesCRUE/GnossDeustoOnto/tree/master/Documentation).
-It is written in Markdown format.
+- [ROH Tutorial](https://github.com/HerculesCRUE/GnossDeustoOnto/tree/master/Documentation).
+The manually generated documentationis is written in Markdown format.
 It is recommended to be read firstly.
 This documentation illustrates with diagrams how each main entity in ROH relates to other entities.
 It also includes for each entity a table listing its subclasses, object and data properties, which should be used by whoever wants to populate with instance data ROH.
-- The [ROH Reference specification](https://github.com/HerculesCRUE/GnossDeustoOnto/blob/master/Documentation/OntologyDocumentation.pdf) details for each ontology concept, each subclasses, object and datatype properties.
+- [ROH Reference specification](https://github.com/HerculesCRUE/GnossDeustoOnto/blob/master/Documentation/OntologyDocumentation.pdf).
+This document details in tabular form, for each ontology concept, each subclasses, object and datatype properties.

 Next, you can find links to the automatically generated documentation with Widoco and the ROH validation results returned by the tool OOPs: